Ryzen: Desktop

 The first Ryzen 2000 CPUs, based on the 12 nm Zen+ microarchitecture, were announced for preorder on April 13, 2018 and launched six days later.

-Zen+ based Ryzen CPUs are based on Pinnacle Ridge architecture, while Threadripper CPUs are based on the Colfax microarchitecture.
+Zen+ based Ryzen CPUs are based on Pinnacle Ridge architecture, while Threadripper CPUs are based on the Colfax architecture.
 The first of the 2000 series of Ryzen Threadripper products, introducing Precision Boost Overdrive technology, followed in August.
 The Ryzen 7 2700X was bundled with the new Wraith Prism cooler.